bowmnath/cis-457-w22/activities/week-07-forwarding.md

 14. List a few kinds of guarantees that could be provided by a network layer.
 What guarantees are provided by the internet's network layer?

+15. What are some possible benefits of the internet's no-frills network service model?

-15. Where would queueing delays most likely occur in a router under each of the following circumstances?
+16. Where would queueing delays most likely occur in a router under each of the following circumstances?
 (Some of these may not result in excessive queueing at all.)
 * The switching fabric is significantly slower than the input ports